Astawowski/HomeLab/README.md

 * **Workstations**

   * `Workstation01 (192.168.0.99)` – domain-joined client
-  * `AdamPC (192.168.0.19)` – Elastic Stack node
+  * `AdamPC (192.168.0.19)` – Elastic Stack node (non-domain)

 * **Elastic Stack**

   * Used for **logging, monitoring, and security analytics**
   * Collects data from:
-    * internal systems by using Elastic Agents Fleet: AD DC, EDR host
+    * internal network systems by using **Elastic Agents Fleet**: `AD DC`, `AD Workstation` - Elastic EDR, `Elastic Fleet Server` on Elasticsearch node
-    * collects logs from NGFW and normalizes them to ECS using Logstash
+    * collects logs from NGFW via Elastic Agent PaloAlto integration.
-    * Elastic Agent on DMZ Web Server.
   * Fires alerts should events violate security rules.

-All internal devices communicate freely within the zone, with VPN users, DMZ Server and have inspected external (e.g. Internet) traffic.
+All internal devices communicate freely within the zone, with VPN users, **via IPSec tunnel** to DMZ and have inspected external (e.g. Internet) traffic.
 They rely on AD for identity services.

 ---